 Abigail and I used to spend a week in Maine each summer.
 The small town was having some kind of parade and, among the activities, was a church group singing beautiful gospel songs.
 It turns out that they were having a visiting singer, Diane Muse, and so we went to hear her.
 Afterwards, they greeted us new-comers, as evangelicals do.
 They mentioned that they knock on doors to spread their message.
 I gave them my honest advice: don’t knock on doors!
 Nobody invited you there.
 People don’t like to be disturbed.
 Go sing in the park where anyone can linger.
 They are there voluntarily, and you can speak to them there, give them a pamphlet, and invite them to church.

 Sometimes someone knocks on our doors – Seventh Day Adventists some months back and, last week, two young Mormon gentlemen.
 We were having breakfast and did not welcome the interruption.
 Nevertheless, I spoke kindly to them.
-At first, they thought they thought I was a candidate for conversion.
+At first, they thought I was a candidate for conversion.
 They gave me a copy of the Book of Mormon, which I did not own, and which, in spite of many Marriott opportunities, I have never read a line of.
 I probably should some day.
 When I made it clear I was not interested in pursuing their faith, they were puzzled why I had been so friendly and forthcoming.
 I told them that I appreciate anyone who is peacefully living their faith and quietly offering it to others.
-I wished their fare well, and went back to a very meaningful breakfast with my wife.
+I wished them farewell, and went back to a very meaningful breakfast with my wife.

 May 7, 2017